- 9 Months ago

 - Soyabeans are regarded as equal in protein quality to animal protein.
 Just one cup of soyabean provides 57.2% of the Daily Value (DV) for protein.

 - There are active isoflavone compounds found in soya, specifically, genistein may help us stay lean by causing us to produce fewer and smaller fat cells.

 - Isoflavones in soybeans also help in reducing blood pressure and thereby reducing the risk of cardiovascular diseases

 - Soya bean is a good source of omega-3 fatty acids helps in preventing the formation of blood clots, which happens mostly in atherosclerosis patients, thus preventing heart attacks or stroke.

 - Isoflavone-containing soya foods significantly inhibit bone loss and stimulate bone formation in pre-menopausal and menopausal women, by helping in better calcium utilization in order to ward off the agony of osteoporosis.

 - It contains many compounds which can powerfully influence the reduction of the risk of cancer.

-- Soya products also helps in having a good control on the blood sugar levels as it’s a good source of fibre.
+- Soya products also help in having a good control over the blood sugar levels as it’s a good source of fibre.
 The protein and fiber in soybeans can also prevent high blood sugar levels.